 - In a large skillet, cook sausage over medium heat until no longer pink; drain.

 - Transfer to a 4- or 5-qt. slow cooker.
-Add the water, chicken, beans, carrots, onion, vermouth, bouillon, garlic, lavender if desired, thyme and fennel.
+Add the water, chicken, beans, carrots, onion, vermouth, bouillon, garlic, thyme, fennel and if desired, lavender.
 Cover and cook on low for 6-8 hours or until heated through.

 - Divide among bowls; sprinkle with bacon.
 Yield: 7 servings (2-3/4 quarts).